-In accordance with the provisions set for in the Regulations, the Audit and Compliance Committee underwent a quality and efficiency assessment of the performance of their functions and competencies during 2023, by an external consultant, using the applicable regulations and best practices in corporate governance as the evaluation reference framework.
+In accordance with the provisions set for in the Regulations, the Audit and Compliance Committee underwent a quality and efficiency assessment of the performance of their functions and powers during 2024, by an external consultant, using the applicable regulations and best practices in corporate governance as the evaluation reference framework.

-During 2023, the members of the Committee assessed its performance on its areas of responsibility.
+During 2024, the members of the Committee assessed its performance on its areas of responsibility.
 The assessment was carried out by an independent third party and coordinated by the Sustainability and Appointments Committee.

-The result of this evaluation highlighted the fact that the Committee performs its duties in accordance with the best corporate governance practices and the provisions of the Committee's Regulations and the CNMV Technical Guide 3/2017.
+The result of this evaluation highlighted the fact that the Committee performs its duties in accordance with the best corporate governance practices and the provisions of the Committee's Regulations and the CNMV Technical Guide 1/2024.

-The results of this evaluation were approved by the Board of Directors on January 22, 2024.
+The results of this evaluation were approved by the Board of Directors on December 20, 2024.

-5 Progress made in 2023 and priorities for 2024
+Progress made in 2024 and priorities for 2025

-The Audit and Compliance Committee has made progress in its performance during financial year 2023, in accordance with best practices.
-As stated in Technical Guide 3/2017, Enagás has an annual Training Programme, which, together with the "Welcome Programme" for new Committee members, ensures that all members have adequate and up-to-date knowledge in their respective areas of expertise.
+The Audit and Compliance Committee has made progress in its performance during financial year 2024, in accordance with best practices.
+As set out in Technical Guide 1/2024 Enagás has an annual Training Programme, which, together with the "Welcome Programme" for new Committee members ensures that all members have adequate and up-to-date knowledge in the various areas of their responsibility.

-During the 2023 financial year, training and informative sessions were held on the following matters:
+During 2024, training and informative sessions were held on the following matters: